laravel/docs/passport.md

 <a name="client-secret-hashing"></a>
 ### Client Secret Hashing

-If you would like your client's secrets to be hashed when stored in your database, you should call the `Passport::hashClientSecrets` method in the `boot` method of your `AppServiceProvider`:
+If you would like your client's secrets to be hashed when stored in your database, you should call the `Passport::hashClientSecrets` method in the `boot` method of your `App\Providers\AuthServiceProvider` class:

+    use Laravel\Passport\Passport;

     Passport::hashClientSecrets();

-Once enabled, all of your client secrets will only be shown one time when your client is created.
-Since the plain-text client secret value is never stored in the database, it is not possible to recover if lost.
+Once enabled, all of your client secrets will only be displayable to the user immediately after they are created.
+Since the plain-text client secret value is never stored in the database, it is not possible to recover the secret's value if it is lost.

 <a name="token-lifetimes"></a>
 ### Token Lifetimes

 By default, Passport issues long-lived access tokens that expire after one year.
 If you would like to configure a longer / shorter token lifetime, you may use the `tokensExpireIn`, `refreshTokensExpireIn`, and `personalAccessTokensExpireIn` methods.
-These methods should be called from the `boot` method of your `AuthServiceProvider`:
+These methods should be called from the `boot` method of your application's `App\Providers\AuthServiceProvider` class:

     /**
      * Register any authentication / authorization services.